 Treatment of Metastatic Bone Disease

-There are three approaches to metastases and role of each would depend on type of metastatic tumor, location and extent of metastases.
+There are three approaches to metastases and role of each would depend on the type of metastatic tumor, location, and extent of metastases.

 - Systemic Therapy

 - Bone marrow transplant